 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, ea : 0

-Momina are available in the fall to winter months.
+Momina is available in the early fall through winter.

 Recipes that include Momina.
 One is easiest, three is harder.